vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/appliances/identity-broker/identity-broker.md

----
-title: "Identity Broker"
-linkTitle: "Identity Broker"
-weight: 1
-description: >
+# Identity Broker
 Performing compliance automation tasks for VMware Cloud Foundation 9.x Identity Broker Appliance STIGs.
----

 ## Compliance support for VCF Identity Broker appliances
 VCF Identity Broker appliances by design are intended to be immutable and it is not supported to perform any compliance activities to the appliances.